SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 > [!NOTE]
 > SharePoint 2013 workflow has been deprecated since April 2023 and will be turned off for new tenants as of April 2, 2024.
 It will be removed from existing tenants and will be fully retired as of April 2, 2026.
 If you’re using SharePoint 2013 workflow, we recommend migrating to Power Automate or other supported solutions.
 For more info, see [SharePoint 2013 workflow retirement in Microsoft 365](https://aka.ms/sp-workflows-2013support).
-> SharePoint 2010 workflows have been retired since August 1, 2020 for new tenants and removed from existing tenants on November 1, 2020.
+> SharePoint 2010 workflows have been retired since August 1, 2020, for new tenants and removed from existing tenants on November 1, 2020.
 If you’re using SharePoint 2010 workflows, we recommend migrating to Power Automate or other supported solutions.
 For more info, see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).

 > [!IMPORTANT]
 > This article assumes that the SharePoint Workflow platform has been installed and configured and that SharePoint has been configured for add-ins.
 For more information about SharePoint Workflows and SharePoint Add-ins, including installation and configuration, see [Workflows in SharePoint](workflows-in-sharepoint.md) and [Install and manage SharePoint Add-ins](../sp-add-ins/sharepoint-add-ins.md).

 Imagine that as a SharePoint administrator, you would like to define some processes for managing user requests for purchases of add-ins from the Office Store.
 In the simplest case, you want to send an acknowledgment email when a user requests an add-in.
 In addition, you might also want to add structure to the request approval process.

-By default, workflow does not have permissions to access the app catalog.
+By default, workflow does not have permission to access the app catalog.
 Catalog lists in SharePoint require owner (full control) permissions.
 Workflows generally run at a permission level equivalent to write.

 To solve this, you have to create a workflow with elevated permissions by doing the following in the Site Collection site: